Parents in Nursery and new parents who have joined JKG this year are invited to join us on:

 (No school for children on this day)

 In order for your son/daughter to gain the best from their conferences scheduled for Thursday March 05, 2020, it is important that you have an understanding of the format we use at OIS for Student Led Conferences, this is detailed below.

-Student Led Conferencing:
+Student Led Conferences:

 The role of the Student is to be on time, stick to talking about the prepared work and to speak clearly.

 The Parent’s role is to be on time for the conference, be positive, concerned and interested, to ask questions (question prompts will be available should they be required) and to listen.